yushaushaibu/widgets-app/README.md

 useEffect callback function can return another function that is specifically used for clean up. setTimeout() can be cleared in the clean up function.

 `DROPDOWN WIDGET`
+Shows list of options.
+When a user clicks on the dropdown, a few options will appear.
+The selected options recolor a text on the website so that it exactly matches the option's name in the list.